Testing enetcache

 run: Build/Scripts/runTests.sh -p ${{ matrix.php }} -d sqlite -s functional

-In case of enetcache, we let Github Actions test the extension with the several PHP versions.
+We let Github Actions test the enetcache extension with several different PHP versions.

 Green :)

-identical to our local environment.
-It's all dockerized.
+identical to our local environment and it is dockerized.
 The environment provided by Github Actions is only used

 to set up the docker environment.